FranciscoTrigo/trigomijesBlog/content/posts/cloudResumeChallenge1and2/index.md

 The main resource that I used was actually [AWS SKillbuilder](https://explore.skillbuilder.aws/learn), I totally recommend it if you are studying for one of their certifications.

-## Step 2: HTML
+## Step 2 and 3: HTML and CSS

 Step 2 consists of writing a resume in HTML.
 The challenge provides a good [example](https://codepen.io/emzarts/pen/OXzmym) that you can use as a starting point.
 This is just a raw HTML file, so it's fairly simple to write it.
 The hardest part is figuring out the best way to word all your work accomplishments.

+After fiddling around a bit wanting to have something that looks good, I decided to use [Json Resume](https://jsonresume.org/), a great tool that can generate templated html and pdf resumes from one json file.
+With it, I can focus on the content of the resume and not worry about the design myself.
+I created an `index.html` file with a header section that I will edit myself, and then I embeded the resume with `<iframe>` tags.

-You can see mine in my [repo](https://github.com/FranciscoTrigo/cloudChallenge) for the challenge.
+You can see it in my [repo](https://github.com/FranciscoTrigo/cloudChallenge) for the challenge.

-## Step 3: CSS

-This step of the challenge makes it clear that it doesn't have to be fancy.
-I believe this is more just about creating a static website and deploying it with the tools that AWS provides to you.
-So at the moment of writing this, I am actually using the CSS styling that was provided by the CRC challenge.
-I plan to change this in the future.
-You can also find this file in the repo, linked above.

-{{< figure src="resume.png" alt="Quick look" caption="Quick look at what the resume looks like at the moment" >}}
+{{< figure src="embededresume.png" alt="Quick look" caption="Quick look at what the resume looks like at the moment" >}}

 ## Next steps